Local Nonprofit Spreads Yoga in the Community

 |Yoga participants report improved balance and less pain.
 Photo credit: New Haven Independent.|

 Better sleep.
 Fewer aches and pains.
 Improved well-being.
 These are just some of the benefits that older residents are experiencing after learning yoga with the local nonprofit, Yoga4Change.

-The program seeks to make benefits of mindfulness and yoga available to individuals that traditionally lack access due to income constraints and other barriers.
-Instruction is provided on-site, in partnership with like-minded service agencies and focusses on three priority populations: at risk youth from preschool children to adolescents; people struggling to overcome trauma, addiction, and chronic mental health issues; and low-income seniors.
+The program seeks to make the benefits of mindfulness and yoga available to individuals that traditionally lack access due to income constraints and other barriers.
+Instruction is provided on-site, in partnership with like-minded service agencies, and focusses on three priority populations: at-risk youth from preschool children to adolescents; people struggling to overcome trauma, addiction, and chronic mental health issues; and low-income seniors.